RethinkDB

 RethinkDB is a free and open-source, distributed document-oriented database originally created by the company of the same name.
 The database stores JSON documents with dynamic schemas, and is designed to facilitate pushing real-time updates for query results to applications.
-Initially seed funded by Y Combinator in June 2009, the company announced in October 2016 that it had been unable to build a sustainable business and its products would in future be entirely open-sourced without commercial support.
+Initially seed funded by Y Combinator in June 2009, the company announced in October 2016 that it had been unable to build a sustainable business and its products would be entirely open-sourced without commercial support.

 The CNCF (Cloud Native Computing Foundation) then purchased the rights to the RethinkDB source code and contributed it to the Linux Foundation.

 History

 RethinkDB was founded in 2009, and open-sourced at version 1.2 in 2012.
 In 2015, RethinkDB released version 2.0, announcing that it was production-ready.
 On October 5, 2016, the company announced it was shutting down, transitioning members of its engineering team to Stripe, and would no longer offer production support.
 On February 6, 2017, The Cloud Native Computing Foundation purchased the rights to the source code and relicensed it under the Apache License 2.0.